 - The Roger B. Chaffee Planetarium at Grand Rapids Public Museum offers pre-made immersive shows as well as live, expert-led shows on a variety of space topics.

-Explore more information on all of GRAM’s educational experiences.
+Explore more information on all of the GRPM’s educational experiences.

 Grand Rapids Children’s Museum

 The GRCM’s mission is to encourage discovery and learning through play, so every trip is an educational experience.

-- Regular open paint, imagination laboratory and STEAM (science, technology, engineering, art, mathematics) experiences encourage creativity and exploration.
+- Regular open paint, imagination laboratory and STEAM (science, technology, engineering, art, mathematics) discovery studio experiences encourage creativity and exploration.

 - Biweekly low-sensory programming caters to learners with Autism Spectrum Disorder and other sensory challenges.

 Check out more details on GRCM programs.

 Gerald R. Ford Presidential Museum

-Learners can explore history and democratic citizenship at the official museum honoring Grand Rapids’ own Jerry Ford, the 38th president of the United States.
-The DeVos Learning Center at the Museum helps instructors and learners maximize their visit.
+Learners can explore history and democratic citizenship at the official museum honoring Grand Rapids’ own Gerald Ford, the 38th president of the United States.
+The DeVos Learning Center at the museum helps instructors and learners maximize their visit.